imcitius/checker/README.md

 The `defaults` block in the` parameters` subblock describes the default check parameters that are applied to the settings of projects, if they have not been reassigned in the `parameters` block of a specific project.

-Separate parameters `timer_step` and` http_port` in the `defaults` block contain the period of checks by the internal timer for the presence of actions that need to be performed at the moment, and the default port for the HTTP server.
+Parameter and` http_port` in the `defaults` block contain the default port for the HTTP server.
 If the PORT environment variable is set, the port number from it is used.

 ## The `parameters` block contains the following settings: